 Stay covered by making voluntary contributions towards your long service leave.

-If you are a Self-Employed Contractor performing building, electrical or metal trades work in South Australia, you can continue accruing long service leave by making voluntary contributions.
+If you are a Self-Employed Contractor performing building, electrical or metal trades work in South Australia and you have accrued less than 10 years of full time service, you can continue accruing long service leave by making voluntary contributions.

 How does the Self-Employed Contractor scheme work?